KL Rahul: Debut and early career (2014–2021)

-Inconsistency and vice captaincy (2021)

-T20I World cup 2021
+Vice-captaincy (2021–22)

-In September 2021, Rahul was named in India's squad for the 2021 ICC Men's T20 World Cup.
+In September 2021, Rahul was named to India's squad for the 2021 ICC Men's T20 World Cup.
 He was the highest run scorer for India in the tournament, scoring 194 runs including three consecutive fifties.
-He also scored the tournament's joint fastest fifty in just 18 balls, against Scotland.
+He also scored the tournament's joint fastest fifty in just 18 balls against Scotland.

-After Virat Kohli stepped down as Indian T20i captain, Rahul was appointed the Vice-captain of Indian Cricket Team in T20i as former Vice-captain Rohit Sharma was appointed the new Captain of T20i format.
-Later, Rahul was appointed ODI vice-captain as well due to change of captaincy in white ball format of Indian team.
+After Virat Kohli stepped down as T20I captain, Rahul was appointed the vice-captain of the team in T20Is as former vice-captain Rohit Sharma was appointed the new captain of T20I format.
+Later, Rahul was appointed ODI vice-captain as well due to the change of captaincy.

-In December 2021, Rahul was named as India's test vice-captain for the away series against South Africa after India's regular vice-captain Rohit Sharma was ruled out of the series.
+In December 2021, Rahul was named as India's Test vice-captain for the away series against South Africa after India's regular vice-captain Rohit Sharma was ruled out of the series.
 Rahul was also named as the ODI captain for the One Day series of the same tour as India's regular ODI captain Rohit Sharma was ruled out of the series due to a hamstring injury.
 In the first test match against South Africa in December 2021, he scored 123 in India's first innings and 23 in India's second innings.
 For this performance, he was awarded the Man of the Match award.